VirgilSecurity/virgil-crypto-c/docs/module.md

 The 'macroses' item
 -------------------

-Group a set of macroses with common implemenatation.
+Group a set of macroses with common implementation.

     <macroses
       [ definition = "public | private | external"  ("private") ]